 [The stream is slated to start at 5 p.m.
 ET.
 Please refresh the page if you do not see a player above at that time.]

-Last week, Trump signed into law a $2 trillion economic stimulus bill to help prop up the economy.
-The 880-page legislation offers relief to individuals, businesses and health facilities.
+On Friday, Trump signed a $2 trillion economic stimulus package to aid in the response to the coronavirus.
+The package offers relief to individuals, businesses and health facilities.
 It includes direct payments to individuals, stronger unemployment insurance, loans and grants to businesses and more health-care resources for hospitals, states and municipalities.

 Task force members include Vice President Mike Pence; Alex Azar, secretary of Health and Human Services; Robert Redfield, director of the Centers for Disease Control and Prevention; Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, and Ken Cuccinelli, acting director of U.S. Citizenship and Immigration Services, among others.

 The coronavirus, which is believed to have originated in Wuhan, China, has spread to dozens of countries, with more than 911,300 confirmed cases worldwide and at least 45,400 deaths so far, according to data from Johns Hopkins University.
 There are at least 200,000 cases in the United States and at least 4,400 deaths, according to the latest tallies.